-All Officials except Umpire: Have your beanbag in hand to make "beanbag" events.
+All Officials except Umpire: Have your beanbag in hand to make calls of "beanbag" events.

-Referee: Primary responsibility is for the goal line and judging whether a touchback has occurred.
+Referee: Primary responsibility is for the goal line and judging whether a touchback has occurred; immediately judge whether Kicker's were in an illegal formation at the kick; if so, this is a dead ball foul.
 Stand directly on the goal line and move in the direction of the kick.
 If a touchback occurs, blow the play dead immediately and signal (signal 7).
 If the kick is possessed by the receiver team in your area, start the clock; as he starts his run you give him up to the wings; thereafter focus on the blocking ahead of the runner; watch especially for any illegal block that may spring the runner.